Bill Wilkie

-William Wilkie MBE (6 January 1922 – 1 May 2017) was a Scottish musician and businessman.
+William Wilkie (6 January 1922 – 1 May 2017) was a Scottish musician and businessman.
 He was regarded as a leader of Scottish accordion music and, in 1949, established the All-Scotland Accordion & Fiddle Festival (now the Perth Accordion & Fiddle Festival), which still takes place today.

 Wilkie's career spanned five decades, during which he met and performed for several British prime ministers, including Edward Heath, Harold Wilson, Alec Douglas-Home and Margaret Thatcher.

 Early life

-Born at 21 King Street in Perth, Scotland, Wilkie was the youngest of four children (two brothers and two sisters).
+Born early in the new year of 1922, at 21 King Street in Perth, Scotland, Wilkie was the youngest of four children (two brothers and two sisters).
 His father, a fiddle player, was a self-employed tailor.
 His mother was a housewife, but during hard times she worked at Paterson's, a music shop in Perth's Methven Street, as a caretaker.
 Wilkie joined her periodically, and sometimes they sat and listened to the practicing musicians in the studios above the shop.

 His mother gave him a mouth organ when he was five years old, and he quickly became an aficionado on it.

 During the Great Depression, he borrowed an accordion from someone at Scout camp.
 After playing it for a while, his mother bought him a used 48-bass Hohner Verdi I.